-During this time your family can be a secure emotional base where your child feels loved and accepted, no matter what’s going on in the rest of his life.
+During this time your family is still a secure emotional base where your child feels loved and accepted, no matter what’s going on in the rest of his life.
 Your family can build and support your child’s confidence, self-belief, optimism and identity.

-Supportive and close family relationships can reduce risky teenage behaviour, such as alcohol and other drug use, and problems such as depression.
-They can also boost your child’s feelings of being connected to school, and his desire to do well academically.
+Supportive and close family relationships protect your child from risky behaviour like alcohol and other drug use, and problems like depression.
+Your support and interest in what your child is doing at school can boost his desire to do well academically too.

 Strong family relationships can go a long way towards helping your child grow into a well-adjusted, considerate and caring adult.

 Knowing what your child is doing and being available to her can mean fewer teenage behaviour problems.
-Being available could be as simple as being in the kitchen when your child is in her room, so she knows she can come and talk to you if she wants to.
+Being available could be as simple as just being in the kitchen when your child is in her room, so she knows she can talk to you if she wants to.
 Teenagers benefit from knowing that support is available, even though they might not be using it.